 How Effective Wellness Programs do Wellness Incentive Management in 2024

 Every wellness program should be using incentives.
 They are an important part in helping employees stay motivated to make long-term behavior change.
 But sometimes wellness incentive programs become THE wellness program.
-The wellness program management, or the tracking, awarding, and processing of the incentives consumes the wellness budget and personnel time.
+The wellness program management, or the tracking, awarding, and processing of the incentives, consumes the wellness budget and personnel time.